Mbed-TLS/mbedtls/docs/proposed/config-split.md

 related to the platform abstraction layer and testing.
-In tf_psa_crypto_config.h these configurations options are organized into two sections, one for the platform abstraction layer options and one for the others, respectively named "Platform abstraction layer configuration options" and "General and test configuration options".
+In tf_psa_crypto_config.h these configurations options are organized into two sections, one for the platform abstraction layer options and one for the others, respectively named "Platform abstraction layer" and "General and test configuration options".

-Then, the "PSA cryptography API configuration options" section is the equivalent of the pre-split crypto_config.h configuration file containing the PSA_WANT_ prefixed macros.
+Then, the "Cryptographic mechanism selection (PSA API)" section is the equivalent of the pre-split crypto_config.h configuration file containing the PSA_WANT_ prefixed macros.

 Compared to Mbed TLS, the cryptography code in TF-PSA-Crypto is not located in a single directory but split between the PSA core (core directory) and the PSA builtin drivers (drivers/builtin/src directory).
-This is reflected in tf_psa_crypto_config.h with two sections named "PSA core configuration options" and "Builtin drivers configuration options".
+This is reflected in tf_psa_crypto_config.h with two sections respectively named "PSA core" and "Builtin drivers".

 The two last sections contain the configuration options for the cryptography mechanisms that are not yet part of the PSA cryptography API (like LMS) and for cryptography utilities (like base64 or ASN1 APIs) that facilitate the usage of the PSA cryptography API in other cryptography projects.
-They are named respectively "Beyond the current PSA cryptography API configuration options" and "Cryptography utilities configuration options".
+They are named respectively "Cryptographic mechanism selection (extended API)" options" and "Data format support".

 By contrast to mbedtls_config.h, tf_psa_crypto_config.h does not contain a section like the "Module configuration options" one containing non boolean